Stevensonhub/LITA_CLASS-DATA-DOCUMENTATION/README.md

    1. Data Cleaning
    2. Data Analysis
    3. Data Visualization

+ - SQL- Structured Query Language for managing data in Rational Database Management System and used in querying data-Types of SQL, SQL Commands and SQL Keys.
- - SQL for query of data
+   1. SQL syntax, data types, variables, select,where,
+   2. And, Insert, Update, Delete, Min, Max, Count,Average, Sum
+   3. Like, In, Between, Groupby, Orderby,
+   4. Joins such as Inner, Outer, Left, Right, Full joins.
+   5. Table commands such as Create.

  - Github for portfolio building

+ - Power Bi is a data visualization and business intelligence tool that converts data from different data sources.
+Power BI does backend manipulation and it is geare towards business analysis. considering the following:
+   1. Querying and Transforming Data
+   2. Data Modelling
+   3. Reports and Visualization
+   4. Dashboards

 ### Data Cleaning and Preparation
 In the initial phase of data cleaning and preparation. we performed the following:
-- Data location and inspection
+- Data collection and inspection
 - Handling working variables
+- Working with worksheet, pivot table and charts
 - Data Cleaning and formatting

 ### Explorating Data Analysis
 EDA involves exploration

 ### Data Analysis
-Tis is where we include some basis lines of codes and queries or even some of the DAX expression used during your analysis.
+Here some basic lines of code and functions was used during the analysis.

 ....SQL
 select*from Table1